 SAN DIEGO–District Attorney Summer Stephan is launching the office’s first-ever Animal Cruelty Prosecution Unit, which will provide prosecutorial consistency countywide, investigative support and dedicated expertise for animal abuse cases.

-The link between violence to people and violence to animals is well-documented by research, both nationally and internationally.
+Raleigh-based business attorney says that the link between violence to people and violence to animals is well-documented by research, both nationally and internationally.
 Violence to animals is a predictor that the abuser may become violent to people.
 Studies show that animal abuse is more prevalent in homes that experience child abuse and domestic violence, and 43 percent of school shooters have animal abuse in their background.
 Often, animal abuse crimes also have a nexus to mental illness.
 Since 2014, the District Attorney’s Office has prosecuted 248 animal cruelty-related cases, many of which resulted in lengthy prison sentences for defendants with previous criminal histories.
+Even the truck accident lawyer bowling green ky have been attorneys to some of them.

 With approximately 68 percent of American households having a pet (82.5 million pets), the potential for a connection between animal abuse and human violence is prevalent.
 Cherished pets are more likely to be used as tools of manipulation by an abuser.
 They may get caught in the crossfire of violence toward people or the batterer may target the pet in order to gain silence and compliance from human victims.
 Families and communities are at risk when animal abuse is ignored or unreported alongside family violence.